Preparing for Sustainable Farming full guidance

 For Animal Health and Welfare Interventions

-• Submit your claim for payment with written proof(s) of investigation plus action, provided on the standard supporting document signed by an Expert Adviser.
-The EA form can be downloaded below.
+- submit your claim for payment with written proof(s) of investigation plus action, provided on the standard supporting document signed by an Expert Adviser.
+The EA form can be downloaded from the PSF portal.
+The form needs all business details completed

 Further details of what needs to be provided are in the relevant option sections.